LanHikari22/lan-setup-notes/lan/tasks/2025/000 Note Repo Migration Sept 8/tasks/002 Parse a single obsidian markdown file with pulldown cmark.md

 You can find the library [here](https://github.com/pulldown-cmark/pulldown-cmark/).

-Let's build on the project we created in [[001 Parse through all notes and classify as big small or hybrid note]]
+Let's build on the project we created in [[001 Parse through all notes and classify as core - peripheral - partial]]

 ```sh
 # in /home/lan/src/cloned/gh/LanHikari22/lan-exp-scripts/scripts/2025/weekly/Wk37-000-obsidian-vault-migration-rs/migration_rs